Electrical system of the International Space Station: Sequential shunt unit (SSU)

 Eighty-two separate solar array strings feed a sequential shunt unit (SSU) that provides coarse voltage regulation at the desired Vmp.
 The SSU applies a "dummy" (resistive) load that increases as the station's load decreases (and vice versa) so the array operates at a constant voltage and load.
 The SSUs are provided by SS/L.

 DC-to-DC conversion

 DC-to-DC converter units supply the secondary power system at a constant 124.5 volts DC, allowing the primary bus voltage to track the peak power point of the solar arrays.

+Uses the "Weinberg Converter" Topology invented by Alan H Weinberg which was published in an ESA conference paper in 1974.

 Thermal control

 The thermal control system regulates the temperature of the main power distribution electronics and the batteries and associated control electronics.
 Details on this subsystem can be found in the article External Active Thermal Control System.

 Station to shuttle power transfer system

 From 2007 the Station-to-Shuttle Power Transfer System (SSPTS; pronounced spits) allowed a docked Space Shuttle to make use of power provided by the International Space Station's solar arrays.
 Use of this system reduced usage of a shuttle's on-board power-generating fuel cells, allowing it to stay docked to the space station for an additional four days.

 SSPTS was a shuttle upgrade that replaced the Assembly Power Converter Unit (APCU) with a new device called the Power Transfer Unit (PTU).
 The APCU had the capacity to convert shuttle 28 VDC main bus power to 124 VDC compatible with ISS's 120 VDC power system.
 This was used in the initial construction of the space station to augment the power available from the Russian Zvezda service module.
 The PTU adds to this the capability to convert the 120 VDC supplied by the ISS to the orbiter's 28 VDC main bus power.
 It is capable of transferring up to 8 kW of power from the space station to the orbiter.
 With this upgrade both the shuttle and the ISS were able to use each other's power systems when needed, though the ISS never again required the use of an orbiter's power systems.

 In December 2006, during mission STS-116, PMA-2 (then at the forward end of the Destiny module) was rewired to allow for the use of the SSPTS.
 The first mission to make actual use of the system was STS-118 with Space Shuttle Endeavour.

 Only Discovery and Endeavour were equipped with the SSPTS.
-Atlantis was the only surviving shuttle not equipped with the SSPTS, so could only go on shorter length missions than the rest of the fleet.
+Atlantis was the only surviving shuttle not equipped with the SSPTS, so it could only go on shorter length missions than the rest of the fleet.